 Anne Donovan (M.S.
-Applied Linguistics, Georgetown University) is a language research and assessment specialist at the Center for Applied Linguistics.
+Applied Linguistics, Georgetown University) is a project manager at the Center for Applied Linguistics.
 Since 2008, she has worked on projects including the development of Computerized Oral Proficiency Instruments (COPIs) in French and Mandarin Chinese, a computerized rater training program in Modern Standard Arabic, and professional development courses for language teachers through face-to-face, online, and blended learning formats, with a focus on assessment training.

 Several of her projects have involved the instruction and assessment of less commonly taught languages through the STARTALK program.
 She has served as an instructor and program manager for the CAL STARTALK Performance Assessment Training Program, and as project manager for the annual CAL evaluation of the full network of STARTALK programs.

 Ms. Donovan’s work has also included English language assessment projects.
 She managed the successful resubmission of BEST Plus 2.0 to the Office of Career, Technical, and Adult Education in 2015, and is currently managing the development of updated software for future BEST Plus and CAL oral proficiency products.
 She is also currently working on the CAL team for the New York State English as a Second Language Achievement Test (NYSESLAT).
 CAL develops the speaking section of the NYSESLAT.